International-GNSS-Service/SLM/doc/source/commands.rst

 .. warning::

-  **deploy** does not run makemigrations_ because these files should be checked into version control and we do not want to accidentally generate files and apply them to the database in production.
+  **deploy** does not run :django-admin:`makemigrations` because these files should be checked into version control and we do not want to accidentally generate files and apply them to the database in production.
 This would likely cause conflicting migration files to be generated in development and production.

-  migrate_ will warn if the code is out of sync with the database structure.
-And you should always run makemigrations_ before packaging a new version of your software for deployment.
+  :django-admin:`migrate` will warn if the code is out of sync with the database structure.
+And you should always run :django-admin:`makemigrations` before packaging a new version of your software for deployment.

 If the SLM validation configuration has changed you will likely want to run deploy with the ``--re-validate`` flag to run the updated routines: